grishagin/grishagin.github.io/_posts/2016-12-09-jekyll-github-pages.markdown

 ---

 Setting up github pages is [easy][github pages setup].
-You can even set them up to your favorite flavor of Jekyll!
+You can even set them up to your favorite flavor of [Jekyll][jekyll]!
 However, should you want to do that (as of Dec 2016), you might find yourself cursing a bit more than usual.

 Most of the problems you are likely to encounter immediately are related to the markdown engine.
 It works slightly differently locally compared to github.